ContextLab/attention-memory-task/README.md

 # Overview

-This repository contains the experiment basic analysis code for a covert attention experiment utilizing composite image stimuli (overlayed images of faces and houses).
+This repository contains the experiment and analysis code for a psychology experiment exploring the relationship between covert attention and recognition memory.

 ![Hypertools example](figs/attn_task.png)